Edited: September 1, 2022

 Netflix’s Anne with an E is another reimagining of Lucy Maud Montgomery’s 1908 novel, Anne of Green Gables.
 It is a timeless classic of a redhead orphan girl with a spunky attitude and an incredible imagination.

 It is a collaboration between Netflix and the Canadian Broadcasting Corporation.
 The role of Anne is played by Amybeth McNulty.
-The first two seasons premiered in 2017 & 2018 and are ready for you to binge-watch.
-The third season is being broadcasted and scheduled to premiere in early 2020, and a fourth season is confirmed for filming.
+Three seasons premiered in 2017, 2018 & 2022 and are ready for you to binge-watch.

 This is the first and only incarnation of Anne’s journey (and antics) I have ever seen.
 Let me tell you, I thought it would be a whimsical children’s show and instead, it comprised of heartbreak, rage, triumphs and discoveries.
 It is an incredible coming of age story.